theccode/AssessorPro/replit.md

 # Overview

 This is a comprehensive building assessment application for green building sustainability evaluation and certification tracking.
 The system enables assessors to conduct detailed sustainability assessments of buildings across multiple categories including site & transport, water efficiency, energy efficiency, indoor environmental quality, materials & resources, waste & pollution, and innovation.
-It provides role-based access for admins, assessors, and clients with features for assessment creation, media uploads, scoring, reporting, and collaboration.
+It provides role-based access for admins, assessors, and clients with features for assessment creation, media uploads, scoring, reporting, collaboration, and public QR code sharing for completed assessments.

 # User Preferences